Welcome to the Jasper Fforde Website

 The best place to start?
 If you like a challenge, Shades of Grey.
 The Fourth Bear is just a good silly simple read that is a good Fforde primer so you can figure out how my books work, or you can leap into the Thursday books if you like your fantasy spread thick, deep, and silly.

 You can find some shortened precis by clicking HERE to see if it's your bag.

-The next book to be published is The Woman Who Died a Lot in 2012 in the US and UK.
+The next book to be published is The Return of Shandar in 2013 in the UK.
 There is a new page relating to the publication; you can view it by clicking HERE.

 If you want to know what's happening after that, it will probably be a standalone thriller of some sort.

 I am deep in writing at the moment but details of my upcoming events and talks can be found on my Appearances page.
 News is posted on my What's New? page.
 Frequently asked Questions can be found at my FAQ page.

 All my books come with a 'Special Features' section with a "Making Of" wordamentary and deleted scenes, and there is an all-new Cheese Enforcement website.

 Other news: Goliath Merchandising sells signed books, mugs and caps as well as new Acme, Jurisfiction, SpecOps, Toast, Porridge and other T Shirts at criminally low prices.